Vonage/vivid-3/libs/components/src/lib/checkbox/README.md

 ### Checked

 Toggle the `checked` member to set the checkbox's on/off state.
+Also changes `aria-checked` value.

 - Type: `boolean`
 - Default: `false`